CannerCMS/docs.canner.io/docs/start-quick-intro.md

 sidebar_label: Introduction
 ---

-Canner make **CMS simple and easy**.
-We help companies to build scalable and extendable CMS infrastructure.
+CannerCMS make **CMS simple and easy**.
+CannerCMS is a flexible Content Management System lets you create CMS fast and easy with any datasources.

 Our vision is to create **ONE** CMS framework to solve most usages from any datasources.

-> Canner is an agile Content Management System for faster delivery and stability with any data sources.

 Result!
 Save up to 80% of your CMS development time.

 ![roi](/docs/assets/start-intro/compare-canner.png)

-It only takes three steps to build your CMSes using Canner.
+It only takes three steps to build your CMSes using CannerCMS.

 ### 1. Install CLI